 The antenna is a dipole with 10 meters of conductor on each side.
 One conductor is soldered directly to the coax’s outer conductor (braid), while the other conductor is soldered to the coax’s center conductor.
 I did not use a balun for this antenna, but you may try to use one.
 Each end of the conductors terminate with a PVC insulator.
-If you plan on transmiting with a wire antenna, you will need to adjust the length of each conductor for best SWR.
-I will be using this antenna for receiving signals in the 40-meter band while I wait for a proper HF radio equipped with a transmitter.
+If you plan on transmitting with a wire antenna, you will need to adjust the length of each conductor for best SWR.
+I will be using this antenna with an HF radio to send and receive signals in the 40-meter band (7.000 to 7.200 MHz).

 To watch a video about this DIY 40-meter antenna, click here.

 Night Sky in Focus Astronomy and Amateur Radio © Anthony Urbano (Manila, Philippines)